 Here’s what they initially came back with:

-* All her vacation days paid (required by law).
+- All her unused vacation days paid (required by state law).

 After 9.5 years of working at her firm, I knew their proposal was WEAK SAUCE.
 She should have gotten at least two weeks of pay per year worked.

 We tried our best to negotiate a higher severance lump sum, but she was working at a private company that was on the decline.
 They refused.
-They said they were handcuffed by headquarters based in Europe.
+They said they were handcuffed by headquarters.

 Given her firm wouldn’t budge on the lump sum severance payment, we proposed a compromise for the remaining six months of full-time work requested.

 Instead of coming in five days a week, we went back and said she’d be willing to come in two days a week and work from home one day a week.
-Further, she would no longer have to interact with clients, which was the main stressor of her job.
+Further, she requested to no longer be client-facing, which was the main stressor of her job.
 During this time, she would train other people to fully take over her job and get paid her FULL salary.